 Often ‘design’ is thought of in hushed terms, put on a pedestal or designated as expensive, rarefied or for ‘others’.
-I’ve routinely protested that in fact everything is designed – from our bodies to this magazine, your teacup, pens, car and so on – albeit some things do work better than others (which recalls Sir Alec Issigonis’s brilliant quip, ‘A camel is a horse designed by a committee’).
+I’ve routinely protested that in fact everything is designed – from our bodies to a magazine, your teacup, pens, car and so on – albeit some things work better than others (which recalls Sir Alec Issigonis’s brilliant quip, ‘A camel is a horse designed by a committee’).
 But if we redefine ‘design’ along more emotive lines, ie as purely that which brings you the most pleasure, does this widen or narrow the scope of what may be included?
 Perhaps it simply allows everyone to understand more fully what we mean when we talk about ‘design’, which can’t be bad.
 After all, I confess to a great fondness for those knitted toys that look like wonky, kookily drawn monsters: there’s something about them I find a bit silly but very endearing.
-They might not ordinarily be considered ‘design’, but they’d certainly grace these pages.
-However, new in at number one on my current hot list of quirky stuff that brings a smile to my face is a Yarnlight Collective sweater that claims to have healing powers!
+They might not ordinarily be considered ‘design’, but they’d certainly find a home in my house.
+However, new in at number one on my current hot list of quirky stuff that brings a smile to my face is a Yarnlight Collective sweater that claims to have healing powers.
 Having worn it solidly for the past week, I’ve yet to be quantifiably sure that the jumper has made any difference to my wellbeing, but as it’s a bamboo/cashmere mix blended with energy-imprinted carbon and it boasts a 24-carat gold line of stitching just inside the neckline, it certainly feels very comforting and cosy.
 Now, I wonder if banana cake is better ‘designed’ than chocolate?